-My year of freelancing ended on a high note.
+My first year of freelancing ended on a high note.
 I exceeded my income goals and learned many new skills but this time last year, my work life was a completely blank canvas.
 I’d quit my office job with only a handful of vague ideas about how I was going to earn money.
 Luckily I had prepared financially for the move so I had several months to sort myself out, but there were many other aspects of homeworking that caught me by surprise – both good and not so great.
 These are the top seven lessons I’ve learnt while freelancing this year:

 1. It can take a while to get going

 If, like me, you start from scratch then it can take weeks or months to drum up an income.
 It took me two months to apply, qualify and start my social media evaluation contract.
-I then built on this approximately every quarter – first with a small digital marketing role, and later with a transcription project.
+I then built on this approximately every quarter – first with a digital marketing role, and later with a transcription project.
 As a surprise bonus, I was able to add paid content creation to this in the last quarter.
 You can read about ways to become a paid influencer in this post.

 Luckily I had enough savings to see me through the quieter patches, and this period allowed me to gain new skills, but if I did it again, I’d start this process at least a month before I quit my day job.
 Also, an obvious one but you’re probably not going to earn as much as you did in a traditional job, especially as it’s unlikely that you won’t receive additional benefits such as pension, sick and holiday pay.

 When I was working a traditional job, I used to daydream about all projects I’d complete during my many oceans of free time.
 What I hadn’t accounted for was trying to fit around my little girl’s school day, which is considerably shorter than my original office hours.